Supervisory Physical Scientist and Branch Chief

-National Oceanic and Atmospheric Administration, National Environmental Satellite, Data, and Information Service, Madison, WI, 2003-present.
+Advanced Satellite Products Branch, National Oceanic and Atmospheric Administration (NOAA), National Environmental Satellite, Data, and Information Service (NESDIS), Madison, WI, 2003-present.
 Perform satellite meteorology and climatology research focusing on the polar regions.
-Branch Chief, Advanced Satellite Products Branch.
 Manage a seven-member team involved in the algorithm development, the specification of future satellite systems, calibration, and the use of satellite products in weather prediction systems.

 National Oceanic and Atmospheric Administration, National Environmental Satellite, Data, and Information Service, Madison, WI, 1999-2002.
 Perform satellite meteorology research and develop high-latitude satellite products.
 Acting Team Leader, Advanced Satellite Products Team, 4/2001-12/2002.
 Manage a seven-member team involved in the algorithm development, the specification of future satellite systems, calibration, and the use of satellite products in weather prediction systems.

-Adjunct Associate Professor, Department of Atmospheric and Oceanic Sciences, University of Wisconsin-Madison, 2000-present.
+Adjunct Professor, Department of Atmospheric and Oceanic Sciences, University of Wisconsin-Madison, 2007-present.
+Adjunct Associate Professor, 1999-2006.

 Department of Geography, Boston University, 1995-1999.
 Taught courses in meteorology, climatology, and remote sensing; conducted research in climatology and satellite remote sensing.
 Director of Graduate Studies, 1996-1998.